Using New Relic Nozzle for PCF

 Metrics and events the PCF Loggregator Firehose collects are visualized in dashboards in New Relic Insights.
 These dashboards allow you to filter the data by various metrics.

 For example, in the Container Metrics dashboard, you can filter the data by CF Origins, Jobs, and IP address.
 Then you can select an application ID to narrow down to the data coming only from one application.
-Furthermore, if you’d like to see the performance of one application container, you can select one of the containers by clicking on the container index, filtering the data in the dashboard, and drilling down to the data for only one application container.
+Furthermore, if you would like to see the performance of one application container, you can select one of the containers by clicking on the container index, filtering the data in the dashboard, and drilling down to the data for only one application container.

 The Insights Event type used to store Firehose events is called PcfFirehoseEvent.
 The following are some NRQL strings that can be used to extract events and metrics: